GrafiteInc/Docs/docs/utilities/forms.md

 Each field by default will be listed in the index.
 You can customize this by setting the `visible` option to `false`.

 If you wish to make a field sortable (asc|desc) then you can set the `sortable` option to `true`.

+If you wish to adjust the table class for the index list you can set the `table_class` option.

 #### Custom Query on Index